Pnshimiye/Self-Pitch/README.md

 This project is licensed under the MIT License.

 ## Note
-This project is still under development. not all the features mentioned i
+This project is still under development. not all the features and functionalities are working yet

 Copyright @ 2019